 Chief enters memory lane and he tells us about his high school days as a member of the football team.

 The entire team goes to visit a cotton mill.
 Chief stays inside the building, out of the way of the black girls who are running around and working the machines.
-Chief was wearing his championship jacket and the girls began to stare at him..
+Chief is wearing his championship jacket and the girls begin to stare at him.

 The girl flirtatiously asks what he’d want with her, out alone in the woods in a duck blind.
 He answers that she could take care of his gun.
 All the girls are giggling by this point.

 She takes ahold of his wrists and says, "Do, take me out of here, out of the mill, out of this life.
 Take me to a duck blind sometime, huh, Big Boy?"
 And Chief is totally confused, standing there looking at her, with his mouth open.

 The ward is like a factory—a factory for the "Combine" that deals with mistakes made out in society.
 And Big Nurse is happy about it.